JIC-8130/jic-8130-yca/README.md

 - In case a call to the API fails, a timeout will occur and the user will have to re-input their data in the correct format.
 - Incorrect data types will temporarily crash the API server
 - No mechanism for switching cost centers for a line manager
+- No mechanism for routing based on user authentication

 ------